icpc/ccs-specs/Contest_API.md

 The interface is implemented as a HTTP REST interface that outputs information in [JSON](https://en.wikipedia.org/wiki/JSON) format ([RFC 7159](https://tools.ietf.org/html/rfc7159)).
-All access to the API should be provided over HTTPS to guard against eavesdropping on sensitive contest data and [authentication](#authentication) credentials.
+All access to the API must be provided over HTTPS to guard against eavesdropping on sensitive contest data and [authentication](#authentication) credentials.

 ### Endpoint URLs